jbritain/glint-shaders/README.md

 - Obvious repeating pattern in cloud shapes
 - Artifacts in atmospheric fog near the horizon
 - Water waves broken on AMD
+- Artifacts around edge of screen with DoF enabled
 - Runs terribly

 ## Acknowledgements